open/close all folders

 - Put on a Bus: Was unable to return from Season 11 onwards due to taking the position of corporate chef at Mick Fleetwood's Maui restaurant.

 - The Reliable One: As a sous chef, he has to be this and always shows that he can be counted on by Gordon and by the Blue Team when needed.
-He along with Gordon and Andi successfully completed services in Season 7 when a team was so terrible they had to be kicked out.
+He along with Gordon and Andi successfully completed services when a team was so terrible they had to be kicked out from Season 7 onwards.

 Red team sous chef, Seasons 1-3